 Eligibility/Selection Criteria: The funds are automatically applied to eligible students accounts for one full semester - during the 8th semester - for currently enrolled RUSVM students attending an international clinical affiliate in Australia, New Zealand, or Europe.
 The \$2,500 grant is awarded to students attending clinicals in Europe.
 The \$4,000 grant is awarded to students attending clinicals in Australia or New Zealand.

 Learn More About Scholarships

-Ross University School of Veterinary Medicine Office of Admissions 630 US Highway 1, Suite 2031 North Brunswick, NJ, 08902 veterinary.rossu.edu veterinary.rossu.edu/admissions/dvm-admissions/scholarships

-Phone: +1-855-ROSS-VET (855-767-7838)
+Ross University School of Veterinary Medicine Office of Admissions 630 US Highway 1, Suite 2031 North Brunswick, NJ, 08902 Phone: +1-855-ROSS-VET (855-767-7838)